Research on the best foods for healthy skin is limited. Still, antioxidant-rich foods seem to have a protective effect for the skin.

 - Salmon, mackerel and other fatty fish

 On the flip side, some foods seem to be associated with skin damage.
-For example, some research suggests that a diet high in processed or refined carbohydrates and unhealthy fats promotes skin aging.
+For example, some research suggests that a diet high in processed or refined sugars or other carbohydrates and unhealthy fats promotes skin aging.

 Remember, many of the best foods for healthy skin also promote good health overall.
 Rather than focusing on specific foods for healthy skin, concentrate on a healthy diet in general.
 Eat plenty of fruits and vegetables.
 Choose low-fat or fat-free dairy products.
 Include nuts, seeds and beans in your favorite meals.
 Opt for whole-grain breads and pasta.
 Limit sweets.
 Strive for variety as you're making healthy choices.

 See more Expert Answers

 - Hodges AL, et al. Skin care for women.
 Nursing for Women's Health.
 2016;20:609.